Perpetual-eMotion/DynaimicApps/README.md

 We're releasing this for free, to be helpful for the community, to build something together with the community.
 The value of sharing is strong in us.

-We'll try to maintain this plugin as much as we can and to answer your questions, but we have a lot of work to do, so we cannot guarantee that we'll be able to fix all the issues that may arise.
+We'll try to maintain this plugin as much as we can and to answer your questions, but we have a lot of work to do for our product, so we cannot guarantee that we'll be able to continue the project or fix all the issues that may arise.
 We'll try to do our best.

 Have fun :)